msillano/Arduino-library-Linear/README.md

 # Arduino-library-Linear
 Extends the Smooth library doing a linear conversion of readings.

-This library transforms mV (as from Smooth) to fisical units uning a linear equation: y = m*x + q:
+This library transforms mV (as from Smooth) to fisical units using a linear equation: y = m*x + q:
 -   x = the avg mV value
 -   y = the fisical value
 -   m = default 1.0 (scale factor)